AlexOrlet89/Structured-React-App/README.md

 lil easy wins here, Lets steal some Auth functions from a previous job, try to get a sign in sign up page that redirects us to a home page, then we can work in a private route, then we'll worry about contacts.

 Adding functions and user to userContext first, making a header and proving the header can display the user.

+The Demo uses useEffect through a profile, which I'm used to using useEffect on the user. jesus that's a lot of u's.
+This is starting to get confusing, why was this so easy last week.

+I think we will create Profile in UserContext